kvliew/hbh-website/src/posts/ep-3.md

 ---
 layout: post.njk
-title: With Porter Davis down, should you be building right now?
+title: Ep 3 | With Porter Davis down, should you be building right now?
 number: 3
 youtube: https://youtu.be/sVtAmamHhtc
 id: sVtAmamHhtc